Dec 4, 2014

 While in Scotland, we were immersed in evangelism, church planting, reaching out to scattered Christians, and attending the Institute of Biblical Studies.
 We also pioneered our SRN apologetics and discernment ministry that helped assist us in reaching out cross-culturally to hurting Christians and non-believers.
 Through living and ministering in the United Kingdom, we also got a much broader perspective on the dangers of apostasy and ensuing destruction that occurs in churches where pastors fail to heed the clear teachings of Scripture.

-In this tear-filled biblical Gospel message, I communicated some of what Christian missions and suffering entails.
+In this tear-filled biblical Gospel message, I communicated some of what Christian missions and suffering entail.
 I also clearly warned our sending church, at that time, of the dangers of apostasy, Emerging Church false teachers (Rick Warren, Marc Driscoll, Leonard Sweet), Roman Catholic and Church of England and Church of Scotland apostasy, and more.

 Altogether, I just did what Paul the apostle did, and would continue to do today if he were here amongst us.
 Paul exhorted the Christian leaders in Ephesus, “Therefore watch, and remember, that by the space of three years I ceased not to warn every one night and day with tears” (Acts 20:31).

-This message was preached ten years ago this month (December, 2014).
-In it you will get an idea of my love for the body of Christ and for lost souls, and my love for the truth of God’s Word as it is found in the biblical Jesus of Nazareth.
+This message was preached ten years ago this month (December 2014).
+In it, you will get an idea of my love for the body of Christ and for lost souls, and my love for the truth of God’s Word as it is found in the biblical Jesus of Nazareth.
 You will also understand more about my biblical convictions and here my joy and pain as a missionary communicating Christ’s love and His Gospel message.

 In listening to this, it is my hope and prayer that you gain a sense of the scriptural importance of nailing your colors to the mast so-to-speak, for Jesus Christ and His everlasting gospel.
 We are not in a popularity contest, we are here to serve and glorify Jesus Christ and tell people the truth!
 Jesus was nailed to a cross and vicariously bled and suffered and died on our behalf, paying the penalty of God's wrath that we deserve to pay for breaking God's Law.
 He then physically and victoriously resurrected from the tomb three days later, showing that He has conquered sin and death.